VariantCode/seedsigner-os/README.md

 ## ✅ Purpose

 The goal of this project is to make the easiest, fastest, safer and most painless way to build a custom OS that runs <a href="https://seedsigner.com">SeedSigner</a>.
-For that reason we have pick <a href="https://www.buildroot.org">Buildroot</a>.
+For that reason we have picked <a href="https://www.buildroot.org">Buildroot</a>.

 ## 🛂 Security
 1. **SeedSigner OS boots from RAM**.
 So, once you see the SeedSigner splash screen, you can release the MicroSD and keep using the device!